softwareconstruction240/softwareconstruction/instruction/wrap-up/wrap-up.md

 ## Outcomes

+- **Frame** software engineering problems by clarifying system purpose, constraints, and responsibilities, demonstrating both sound technical judgment and a sense of ownership for the long-term impact of software others depend on.
+- **Explore** object-oriented frameworks, network protocols, distributed services, and databases with curiosity and discipline, developing accurate mental models while valuing learning as essential to responsible engineering practice.
+- **Design** software systems using object-oriented principles and clear interfaces that support reliability and maintainability, motivated by care for future users, collaborators, and the evolution of the system over time.
+- **Build** distributed applications that faithfully translate design intent into readable, testable implementations, showing diligence and integrity in the quality of code produced.
+- **Test** software systems systematically to validate behavior and uncover failure modes, valuing evidence, honesty, and accountability as foundations of trustworthy software.

 ```masteryls
 {"id":"ae0cbb96-e945-4746-8c51-048cce855e1c","title":"Your current outcomes experience","type":"likert","showResults":"editor"}
 Now that you have completed the course, please take a moment and record where you currently stand.